agiliq/djenofdjango/src/source/chapter3.rst

 We have already seen how to include the admin urls in urls.py.
 But now, we want to have our app take control of the urls and direct them to generic views.
 Here's how

-Lets create urls.py in our app.
+Let's create urls.py in our app.
 Now our pastebin/urls.py should look like

 .. literalinclude:: djen_project/pastebin/urls.py
     :commit: 749380e3986665022283